-Reef Catchments has been involved with trial sites in plantation forestry throughout our region, as part of the 5-year Queensland Government Natural Resource Management Investment Program funding for sustainable forestry.
+Reef Catchments has been involved with trial sites in plantation forestry throughout our region, as part of the five year Queensland Government Natural Resource Management Investment Program funding for sustainable forestry.

 Plantation forestry has risks and we have seen less than ideal results due to the nature of growing in a cyclone prone region.